 Savings income in Spain includes interest, dividends, and capital gains from the sale of assets.
 Spain applies a separate tax rate to savings income, distinct from the general income tax rates:

-• Private Pensions: Private pensions are also taxable in Spain for Spanish residents.
+- Private Pensions: Private pensions are also taxable in Spain for Spanish tax residents.
 This includes workplace pensions and personal pension schemes.

-• Beckham Law: Some individuals moving to Spain for work may qualify for the Beckham Law, allowing them to pay tax at a flat rate on their income for a fixed period, excluding foreign income from taxation.
+- Beckham Law: Some individuals moving to Spain for work may qualify for the Beckham Law, allowing them to pay tax at a flat tax rate on their income for a fixed period, excluding foreign income from taxation.

 Tax planning and compliance for expatriates are complex areas that require careful consideration of various factors, including residency status, the source of income, and applicable tax treaties.

-Spain is currently updating its tax laws and regulations to accommodate the growing trend of remote work and the unique circumstances faced by digital nomads and remote workers.
+Spain updated its tax laws and specific regulations in 2024 to accommodate the growing trend of remote work and the unique circumstances faced by digital nomads and remote workers.
 This evolution reflects the increasing number of remote workers globally.
 The changes are particularly beneficial for those who come from other countries to live and work in Spain temporarily.

-Tax Residency: Understanding tax residency is crucial for digital nomads and remote workers.
-In Spain, you are considered a tax resident if you spend more than 183 days in the country within a calendar year or if your main professional activities or economic interests are based in Spain.
+- Tax Residency: Understanding tax residency is crucial for digital nomads and remote workers.
+In Spain, you are considered a tax resident if you spend more than 183 days in the country within a calendar year or if your main economic activities or professional interests are based in Spain.
 Tax residents are taxed on their worldwide income.

-Double Taxation Treaties: Spain has double taxation agreements with many countries, which can affect how digital nomads and remote workers are taxed on their income.
+- Double Taxation Treaties: Spain has these types of agreements with many countries, which can affect how digital nomads and remote workers are taxed on their income.
 These treaties aim to prevent double taxation on the same income in two countries.

 Currently, digital nomads and remote workers are subject to a 24 percent tax rate, limited to €600,000 per year, for the first four years.
 If you earn more than that, you will be taxed at 48 percent.